Block Image

 Let's analyze the file:

-• The spring.cloud.function.definition property is used to define the application functions annotated with @Bean.
-The functions are separated by a semicolon.
+• spring.cloud.function.definition: Specifies the application’s functions annotated with @Bean.
+Functions are separated by a semicolon.

-Use the Docker Compose downloaded from the Confluent site, so that you can start Kafka locally via Docker:
+Use this Docker Compose file to start Kafka locally via Docker:

 ---